Meerwijk Castle: Meerwijk Castle is built

 In May 1850, a notary sold the estate Meerwijk (Landgoed Meerwijk) for 3,150 guilders.
-It consisted of plot in the municipality Empel locally known as at Dieskant.
+It consisted of a plot in the municipality Empel locally known as at Dieskant.
 It was on the Dieze across from the village Engelen.
 On it were two townhouses (herenhuizen), two auxiliary buildings (Neerhuis and Bouwmanswoning), stables, garden, orchard etc. The plot numbers were 152, 153, 154 (half), and 155–160.
 This was probably how Willem Hendrik's son Jonkheer Master Hendrik Antoni van Thije Hannes got the former manor.

 The present 'Castle' was built from 1851.
 On 18 July 1853, Hendrik Antoni van Thije Hannes, the new 'Lord of Empel and Meerwijk' was welcomed in the municipality.
 Van Thije Hannes and his family came from 's-Hertogenbosch by carriage, and were first welcomed in Orthen.
 Here a 'guard' of 30 uniformed citizens on horseback flying the lord's colors welcomed him.
 Together with a lot of people from the city the column then went to Oud-Empel (at that time known as Empel).
 Here Van Thije Hannes was received by the municipal government, the mayor, the polder's directors, Empel's young ladies, and a fanfare orchestra playing 'Où peut-on être mieux qu’au sein de sa famille?'
 Next the column continued to Meerwijk Castle were there was a welcome arch with the text: 'The grateful Empel to its benefactor Jonkheer Mr Hendrik Antoni van Thije Hannes van Empel en Meerwijk' surrounded by flags.
 The population of Engelen fired a rifle salute from across the Dieze, and the Steam-Paddler Rotterdam fired her cannon.
 There was food and drink, and in the evening there was a fireworks show at the illuminated castle.